List of awards and nominations received by Ellie Goulding: UK Festival Awards

-Urban Music Awards
+UK Music Video Awards

+The UK Music Video Awards is an annual award ceremony that recognize the creativity, technical excellence and innovation in music video and moving image for music.
+Goulding has received one nomination.

 Variety Hitmakers Awards

-The Variety Hitmakers Awards recognizes the writers, producers, publishers, managers and executives who helped make — and break — the most consumed songs of the year.
+The Variety Hitmakers Awards recognizes the writers, producers, publishers, managers and executives who helped make – and break – the most consumed songs of the year.
 At the 2019 ceremony, Ellie Goulding has been named the recipient of Variety’s Decade Award.

 Virgin Media Music Awards

+The Virgin Media Music Awards were an annual awards ceremony run by Virgin Media, recognizing achievements in the music industry and announcing winners on its official website.
+Goulding received two nominations in 2010.

 World Music Awards

+The World Music Awards were presented to the world's best-selling artists in a number of categories and to the best-selling artists from each major territory.
+Goulding scored ten nominations in 2014.